Albio Sires: Political campaigns

 After New Jersey lost a district in the 2010 census, Sires ran for reelection in the 8th district, essentially a reconfigured version of the old 13th.
 In the primary election, he faced 25-year-old candidate Michael J. Shurin, whose campaign largely focused on the legalization of marijuana.

 Electoral history

 Awards and honors

 On October 4, 2013, Sires's hometown of West New York, New Jersey, honored him by renaming its Public School No. 4 the Albio Sires Elementary School.
 The school, at 6300 Palisade Avenue, is the elementary school Sires attended as a child.
 In attendance at the ceremony were West New York Mayor Felix Roque and U.S. Senator Robert Menendez.

 Return to local politics

-Sires is a candidate in the 2023 campaign for mayor of West New York, an office he held before being elected to Congress.
+Sires ran for and won the 2023 election for mayor of West New York, an office he held before being elected to Congress.

 Personal life

 Sires and his wife, Adrienne, live in West New York, New Jersey.